 Exchange information with other teachers who have students with similar needs or disabilities.
 They might be able to provide insight into why a student is struggling based on their previous experience working with a child with similar needs.
 It could be that the IEP goal is too much for the student and needs to be broken down into smaller pieces.
 Other special ed teachers will be able to help detect those issues.

-Step Five: Take it to the Top
+Step Six: Take it to the Top

 Share your observations and ask for help from the special education teacher in charge of the student’s case within your district’s central office.
 They may have ideas and resources for you to help your student meet his goals.

-Step Six: Schedule a New IEP Meeting
+Step Seven: Schedule a New IEP Meeting (if necessary)

 Be sure to involve the parents in the entire process from your first concerns to re-writing goals.
 They will want and need to know how the expectations for their child’s progress are changing and may want to discuss them further.
 Above all, be proactive and open to new suggestions and ideas so that you can provide your student with the best education possible.